For Senior Taxpayers

 Question: I am over age 70½.
 How do I determine the amount I must withdraw each year from my IRA & 401(k) accounts to avoid a penalty?

 Generally, the required minimum distribution (RMD) must be figured separately for each account.
 You can calculate the RMD for each account by dividing the prior December 31 balance of that IRA or retirement plan account by a life expectancy factor that the IRS publishes in Tables in Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs).
-Use:
+Use the:

 You can use Worksheet 1-1.
 Figuring the Taxable Part of Your IRA Distribution, in Publication 590-B.